 Our 8.75% convertible senior notes due 2016 (the "Convertible Senior Notes") are convertible into shares of our common stock at any time prior to the end of business on the business day preceding the maturity date.
 Upon conversion, we will satisfy our conversion obligation by issuing shares of our common stock to the converting holder and, under certain limited circumstances, may elect to deliver cash in lieu of shares otherwise deliverable upon conversion to comply with certain listing standards of The NASDAQ Global Select Market.
 The conversion price as of December 31, 2012 of the convertible senior is approximately 122.5638 shares of our common stock per \$1,000 principal amount of the Convertible Senior Notes, equivalent to a conversion price of approximately \$8.159 per share of our common stock.
-Our stockholders will experience dilution in their ownership percentage of common stock will also be paid on shares issued on any conversion.
+Our stockholders will experience dilution in their ownership percentage of common stock upon our issuance of common stock on any conversion of the Convertible Senior Notes and any dividends paid on our common stock will also be paid on shares issued on any conversion.